-When it comes to hyaluronic acid vs retinol, the two skincare staples are regularly used in tandem, but juxtaposed serve very different purposes.
-One acts as a hydrating serum to restore and seal in moisture while the other exfoliates and boosts collagen and elastin levels.
+When it comes to hyaluronic acid vs retinol, the two skincare staples are regularly used in tandem but juxtaposed, they serve very different purposes.
+One acts as a hydrating serum to restore and seal in moisture while the other exfoliates and boosts collagen - but which one should you use and when?

-Despite the name, hyaluronic acid isn’t actually an acid; it’s a hydrating sugar molecule.
+Despite the name, hyaluronic acid isn’t actually an acid at all; it’s a hydrating sugar molecule, with the best hyaluronic acid serums working to plump and boost your skin's moisture levels.
 This means it’s not in direct competition with retinol, an ingredient known for its ability to exfoliate.

-However, both ingredients can fit nicely into an anti-aging skincare routine (especially the best retinol serums).
-As Dr. Emmanuel Loucas, director of SINY Dermatology and Water’s Edge Dermatology says, “The two products work synergistically to help your skin look its best.”
+However, both ingredients are touted as a non-invasive alternative to Botox and can fit nicely into a skincare routine together if you know how.
+As Dr. Emmanuel Loucas, director of SINY Dermatology and Water’s Edge Dermatology says, "The two products work synergistically to help your skin look its best."
+So, to dispel any question marks you might have over these two powerhouse ingredients, we've compiled everything you need to know...

 What is hyaluronic acid and what are the benefits?